 default folder - create the configuration folder - this is where all customisation scripts should be placed.
 Create a new folder within the

 default folder named:

-It is important that the bucket and folders are created with the correct names - failing to create the bucket and folders with the correct names will mean that the Alces customiser will not be able to locate customisation information.
+It is important that the bucket and folders are created with the correct names - failing to create the bucket and folders with the correct names will mean the Alces customiser will not run

 Your AWS account is now ready for use with the Alces customiser tool.

-Customisation scripts are run on each node in your environment when the particular customisation event occurs - example customisation scripts include distribution package installations and external storage mounts.
-The Alces customiser supports any Linux executable file type.
+Customisation scripts are run on each node in your environment upon entering the cluster ring - example customisation scripts include distribution package installations and external storage mounts.
+The Alces customiser supports any executable file type.

 The following simple example customisation shell script would install the